mikechau/react-primer-draft/README.md

 ### React and 3rd Party Libraries

-The neat thing about `React` is you don't have to commit your whole application to using it.
-You can sprinkle it in and eventually... you'll want to write to everything in `React`. ;)
+The neat thing about React is you don't have to commit your whole application to using it.
+You can sprinkle it in and eventually... you'll want to write to everything in React. ;)

-You can use third party libraries with `React`, even if they were not specifically written for `React`.
-Considering something like `jQueryUI` or some sort of charting library or even something like `DataTables`.
-We will use `DataTables` as an example, of how you could use it with `React`.
+You can use third party libraries with React, even if they were not specifically written for React.
+Considering something like [jQuery UI](https://jqueryui.com), some sort of charting library or even something like [DataTables](https://www.datatables.net).
+We will use *DataTables* as an example, of how you could use it with React.

 ```js
 var accountingData = function() {